About Fostering

 When you become a foster carer, you’ll be invited to a variety of local Wellcare events where you can meet other families and form new friendships.
 The fact that they’re facing the same difficulties and reaping the same benefits as you is a great source of comfort and support.
 Some of these events have been virtual recently due to the Covid 19 pandemic.

-Foster carers and children have undoubtedly had to adjust to a new daily routine as schools closed and education was continued at home during the lockdown.
 However, we know that this is about to change, as the educational needs of children will be prioritised for the start of the new school year.
 What has been highlighted is our foster carers’ perseverance, flexibility, patience, and unwavering support for the children during this time.
 It’s all about encouraging growth and allowing a child to take charge of his or her own life

 The application process is clear and simple although can be intrusive, but we’ll answer any questions you have along the way.
 We make sure you get the training you need to do a great job – before you become foster carers and after.
 We match the needs of children to your skills, experience and situation to find the right placement, Our local teams will give you 24-hour support.